 But the way around that stalemate is actually to recognize that, ironically, we're focusing too exclusively on the extent language-many versus all-without giving enough consideration to the nature language.
 That is to say, in Mark 10:45 and 1 Timothy 2:6, what does it mean to give oneself as a ransom?
 Does it mean to make captives rescuable by the provision of an offer?
 Or does it mean to set captives free by the payment of a price?
 And not only nature language, but design language.
 What was the design of the Father in sending Christ to give His life as that ransom?
 Was it to try to ransom as many captives as possible?
-And if so, has the Father failed in His design?
-Has Christ failed in His mission?
-Or was the Father's intention to actually achieve the ransom of all those and only those who will finally come to faith in Christ and be saved?
+And if so, has the Father failed in His design, since not everyone is ultimately freed?
+Has Christ failed in His mission, since there are people He died for who are never released from their captivity?
+Or was the Father's intention to actually secure the release of all those and only those who will finally come to faith in Christ and be saved?

 You see, those who hold to a universal atonement misinterpret "all" and "world" preeminently by failing to see the scope of the atonement as a function of the scheme and the substance of the atonement.
 There is a rush to declare whom the atonement is for-"Don't you see?!
-It says, "whole world!"-and then to make that the interpretive lens through which we decide what the atonement is, and why the atonement is.
+It says, "whole world!"- and then to make that the interpretive lens through which we decide what the atonement is, and why the atonement is.
 "Yes, it says 'whole world,' but it also says propitiation.
 And propitiation does not mean potential propitiation, but the actual efficacious satisfaction of wrath.
-And so if 'whole world' means 'all without exception,' then everybody's going to heaven."
+And so if 'whole world' means 'all without exception,' then everybody's going to heaven!"
 "Yes, it says 'all,' but it also says that Christ Jesus came into the world to save sinners, not to make sinners savable."